-Are you looking for a place offering a ton of world-class outdoor activities and plenty of wide-open spaces in Wyoming?
+Are you looking for a place in Wyoming that offers many world-class outdoor activities and wide open spaces?

 Visit the beautiful and welcoming city of Casper, located at the foot of Casper Mountain.

-It is the second-largest city in Wyoming and is also known as "The Oil City”.
+It's the second-largest city in Wyoming and is also known as "The Oil City."

-The city boasts of a strong heritage of oil boomtown and cowboy culture from the time oil was first discovered in Salt Creek Oil Field in 1889.
+The city boasts a strong heritage of oil boomtown and cowboy culture from when oil was first discovered in Salt Creek Oil Field in 1889.

-Iconic landscapes, historical sites, and amazing food—Casper offers its travelers with endless things to do.
+Iconic landscapes, historical sites, and amazing food—Casper offers its travelers with endless places to visit and activities to enjoy.

 Explore History at the National Historic Trails Interpretive Center

-Enjoy exhibits of legendary names associated with the history of the West at the National Historic Trails Interpretive Center.
+Enjoy exhibits of legendary names associated with the history of the West at the National Historic Trails Interpretive Center on North Poplar Street.

 The permanent trail exhibits include Oregon, California, Mormon, and Pony Express trails.

-Explore the hands-on exhibits with surround sound, static displays and gather loads of information.
+Explore the hands-on exhibits with surround sound and static displays and gather loads of information.

-The museum also offers you a fantastic view of Casper Mountain.
+The National Historic Trails Interpretive Center also offers a fantastic view of Casper Mountain.

 Explore Fossil and Mineral Specimen at the Tate Geological Museum